Crocmagnon/blog/content/posts/upgrade-postgres-docker/index.md

 rm -rf db_data_OLD
 ```

+If your database is not in a container, then [`pg_upgrade`](https://www.postgresql.org/docs/current/pgupgrade.html) may be a better option: faster, less hassle and doesn't require manually dumping and restoring.

 {{<unsafe>}}
 <small>
 Postgres, PostgreSQL and the Slonik Logo are trademarks or registered trademarks of the PostgreSQL Community Association of Canada, and used with their permission.